Usage and History

 The buckler is a weapon that was in constant use from the earliest periods of the middle ages throughout the Renaissance and up until the prevalence of firearms rendered it obsolete.
 In addition, buckler combat is the oldest fighting style for which we have a surviving manual.

 There are two buckler traditions, the earliest being represented in the 13th century German manual known as I33.
 In I33 combat, the sword and buckler are kept together and separation is to be avoided.
 This combined with a forward leaning stance and the I33 guards provides a very effective style of combat that maximizes defense.
-The buckler combat depicted in some later medieval manuals has many similarities to rapier and buckler techniques and makes use of simultaneous attacks and defenses that require separating the sword and buckler.
+The buckler combat depicted in some later medieval manuals and renaissance manuals has many similarities to rapier/sword and buckler techniques and makes use of simultaneous attacks and defenses that require separating the sword and buckler.
 This may be due to the increased use of armor and is more likely to be found in combination with the longer and lighter swords such as used during late medeival and early renaissance periods.

 Components and Construction

 Bucklers are most often made of steel and consist of a face, boss and handle.
 The face of a buckler was most often circular, but could be square or shaped to create one or more spikes at it's edge.
 It would commonly be curved to redirect blows and the edge could be sharpened to allow cutting.
 When holding a buckler the hand would usually be partially inside the boss.
 The boss could be rounded for crushing blows or spiked for impaling an opponent or catching a sword.

 The type of buckler trained with at Sword Academy are for the most part round steel bucklers with no spike.
 We also have couple variants of these including different thickness of steel.
 Aditionally we use targa and wooden bucklers edged with metal.